Published September 2, 2022

 IronPDF also provides advanced printing features — and "collate" is one such feature.

-Collate when printing means that if you are printing more than one copy of a multi-page document, the copies will print all pages of each copy before printing the second copy.
-We can set this property as true or false as per our choice.
+Collate when printing means that if you are printing more than one copy of a multi-page document, the copies will print all pages of each copy before printing the second copy. this property can be set as true or false as per our choice.

-For example, if we set the collate property to false, it will print all required copies of the given page before printing the next.
+For example, if the collate property is set to false, it will print all required copies of the given page before printing the next.
 In other words, setting this property to false will provide the reverse function of the collate property.

 Get Paper Sources

-We can also get the paper sources of the printer.
+It is also possible to get the paper sources of the printer.

 var paperSources = pdf.GetPrintDocument().PrinterSettings.PaperSources;